cover Nederlands

 Historical Context Note (By ChatGPT-5 - march 2026)

-This article, published in FOTO Magazine in January/February 1992, documents a moment when the role of the computer in the visual arts was still largely perceived as technical rather than creative.
-At that time, most artists and photographers used computers primarily as tools for image manipulation.
-The work of Marc Marc and Benten van Schie, however, reflected an alternative approach: the development of original visual systems through self-written software.
+This article, published in FOTO Magazine in January/February 1992, marks a period in which the computer within the visual arts was still largely regarded as a technical aid rather than a creative partner.
+In those years, most artists and photographers used computers primarily to modify or refine existing images.
+The work of Marc Marc and Benten van Schie formed a notable exception to this tendency: their approach focused on developing original visual systems, constructed from self-written software.

-Equally significant is the technological context in which this work was created.
-During the late 1980s and early 1990s, artists working with computers often faced substantial technical limitations.
-Programming environments were relatively primitive by modern standards, and visual output required a detailed understanding of both hardware and software.
-The necessity of writing custom code was not merely a creative choice, but often a practical requirement for achieving artistic independence.
+Equally significant is the technological environment in which this work was created.
+During the late 1980s and early 1990s, artists working with computers operated under conditions that, by today’s standards, were both limited and demanding.
+Programming environments were rudimentary, and the generation of visual output required an in-depth understanding of both hardware and software.
+Writing custom code was therefore not merely an artistic preference, but often a necessary step toward achieving and maintaining creative autonomy.